dakling/jax-spectral-dns/README.md

 ### Running a case

-Check out the functions defined in `test.py` for examples.
-The functions starting with "test" can also be used in order to check that everything is working fine.
-Functions that run the solver but to not contain any quantitative test start with "run".
+Check out the functions defined in `examples.py` and `test.py` for examples.
+The functions in `test.py` are used in order to check that everything is working fine.
+Functions in `examples.py` run the solver but to not contain any quantitative test start with "run".

 ## Example outputs

 ### run_jimenez_1990

-Result of the function `run_jimenez_1990` in `test.py`, which reproduces the case documented in Figure 1 of "Transition to turbulence in two-dimensional Poiseuille flow" by Javier Jimenez (1990, Journal of Fluid Mechanics, vol 218, pp 265-297)
+Result of the function `run_jimenez_1990` in `examples.py`, which reproduces the case documented in Figure 1 of "Transition to turbulence in two-dimensional Poiseuille flow" by Javier Jimenez (1990, Journal of Fluid Mechanics, vol 218, pp 265-297)